-Big Timer is probably the best timer for Node-Red, providing a general purpose timer as well as handling summer/winter correctly as well as (importantly) lighting up time (for which it needs longitude and latitude).
+Big Timer is probably the best timing node for Node-Red, providing a general purpose timer as well as handling summer/winter correctly as well as (importantly) lighting up time (for which it needs longitude and latitude).
 After all you probably don’t turn the outside lights on at 6pm!!
 You turn them on when it gets DARK.
+Now with new seconds timer mode AND updated for the latest Node-Red 0.17.0 including new help formatting and tips on input and output.

 What: Node-Red-Contrib-Bigtimer is both a simple timer – and a full-function timer – depending on your needs.
 At it’s simplest, you set on and off times, the topic and payload you need to go out to, say, MQTT and your longitude and latitude (most browsers will fill this in automatically), you then set your schedule and you are done.